MSDA-LifeCycleAgents/mlaf-arduino/README.md

 * Open Configuration.h and edit WiFi_ssid and WiFi_pass
 * Deploy MLAF_boot.ino to your microprocessor

 You now have an external sensor agent connected to the HUB.
 The HUB logging feed should tell you if the registration went successful.
+For full usage of the framework extension, please read [Usage](#Usage).

 ## Configuration
 Framework configuration can be done through the Configuration.h header file.